AdaCore/spark2014/docs/lrm/source/packages.rst

    plays no role in determining the legality of the Refined_Global aspect.]

-6. The legality rules for :ref:`global-aspects` and External states described in :ref:`refined_external_states` also apply.
+6. The legality rules for :ref:`Global Aspects` and External states described in :ref:`Refined External States` also apply.

 .. centered:: **Dynamic Semantics**